NVIDIA/aistore/docs/rebalance.md

 # ais start rebalance
 ```

-## Resilver
+## Automated Resilvering

-While rebalance (previous section) takes care of the *cluster-grow* and *cluster-shrink* events, resilver, as the name implies, is responsible for the *mountpath-added* and *mountpath-removed* events that are handled locally within (and by) each storage target.
+While rebalance (previous section) takes care of the cluster *grow* and *shrink* events, resilver, as the name implies, is responsible for the [mountpath](./overview.md#terminology) *added* and [mountpath](./overview.md#terminology) *removed* events handled locally within (and by) each storage target.

+In other words, global rebalance handles scaling (up and down) of the entire AIS cluster while automated *resilvering* takes care of disk attachments and disk faults within a given storage node.

 * A [mountpath](./overview.md#terminology) is a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS utilizes to store user data and AIS metadata.
 A mountpath can be disabled and (re)enabled, automatically or administratively, at any point during runtime.
-In a given cluster, a total number of mountpaths would normally compute as a direct product of (number of storage targets) x (number of disks in each target).
+In a given cluster, a total number of mountpaths would normally compute as a direct product of `(number of storage targets) x (number of disks in each target)`.

 As stated, mountpath removal can be done administratively (via API) or be triggered by a disk fault (see [filesystem health checking](/health/fshc.md).
 Irrespectively of the original cause, mountpath-level events activate resilver that in many ways performs the same set of steps as the rebalance.